 - Mrs. Rachel Hurley Kittrell, Secretary (Alumna)

-- Mrs. Cara Randolph, Treasurer (Alumna, Parent of Alumna)
+- Mrs. Cara Randolph (Alumna, Parent of Alumna)

 - Mr. John Elkin (Parent of Alumni)

 - Mrs. Denise Finney (Parent of Alumni and Former Faculty Member)

 - Mrs. Amy Van Fossen (Parent of Alumnus)

 - Mrs. Dawn Fleet, Ex-Officio (Head of School & Parent of Alumnus)